 For many Taekwon-Do is seen as a physical activity, however we pay homage to the roots of our art, using Korean terminology in class (counting, naming stances, blocks, attacks, directions).
 Each pattern represents a notable figure in the history of Korea, and the study of these reveals a rich and fascinating history dating back to before 2,000BC.
 By training with Korean terms we ensure that any student will find it easy to travel internationally, as all clubs use Korean terminology in their classes, worldwide.

-We are an ITF Taekwon-Do club in Mosgiel.
+We are an ITF Taekwon-Do club in Mosgiel, New Zealand.
 We are led by Mr. Dion Bennett, 2nd dan and we train on Monday and Wednesday evenings and have extra activities throughout the year.
 Membership is open to anyone over the age of six and your membership allows you to train with any other ITF club world-wide.

 Not sure if Taekwon-Do is right for you?
-Keep reading - you are also welcome to come along to the club and observe or try for free for one month, no strings attached.
+You can come along to the club and observe or try for free for one month, no strings attached.
 Find out more.

 Taekwon-Do has many physical and mental health benefits, and promotes both personal achievement and working with others - see if it's right for you.